 The Nativity organ was originally delivered with 12 stops (sets of pipes with a certain sound).
 However, it was prepared for 8 additional stops, which we could not afford, when the organ was originally built.

-Fundraising for completion of the organ has been ongoing for the last two years.
-Thanks to the many generous members of Nativity as well as music-loving visitors to Nativity, we are now at a point (November 2015) where the organ committee has recommended that the Vestry sign a contract with the Andover Organ Company.
-If we sign the contract before December 31, 2015, the remaining 8 stops will be installed not later than November 2017.
+Fundraising for completion of the organ was done during 2014-15.
+Thanks to the many generous members of Nativity as well as music-loving visitors to Nativity, we raised enough money by (November 2015) where the organ committee recommended to the Vestry to sign a contract with the Andover Organ Company.
+The contract to complete the organ was signed in December 2015, and the remaining 8 stops were installed in May-June of 2017.

 - Pedal Flutebass 8′